Firm Entry and Exit with Unbounded Productivity Growth: Stationary Recursive Equilibrium

 The intuition behind Proposition~\ref{p:geoerg} is as follows.
 When Assumption~\ref{a:dc} is in force, incumbents with sufficiently large output tend to see output fall in the next period.
 Output is a strictly increasing function of $\phi$, so falling output means falling productivity.
 From this one can construct a finite interval such that, for any given incumbent, productivity returns to this interval infinitely often.
 At each such occasion, the recurrence condition in Assumption~\ref{a:pgamma} yields an independent $\epsilon$ probability of exiting.
-Eventually the firm exits and lifetime output remains finite.\footnote{Even though lifetime output is finite along every sample path, this does not necessarily imply that the \emph{expectation} of lifetime output $\ell(p^*)$ is finite.
+Eventually the firm exits and lifetime output remains finite.\footnote{Even if firm lifespan is finite along every sample path, this does not necessarily imply that the expectation $\EE \tau(p^*)$ is finite.
 Hence there are some subtleties involved in the proof of Proposition~\ref{p:geoerg}.
 The reason that output is used as the Lyapunov function is that we need this expectation to be finite.
 The appendix gives details.}

 \begin{example} Suppose that incumbent productivity grows according to

 that production is linear in $\phi$ and that all factors of production are constant, so that $q(\phi, p) = e \phi$ for some $e > 0$.
 Regarding the drift condition \eqref{eq:dc}, we have